-Notwithstanding the UK's departure from the EU on 31 January 2020, securitisations remain subject to the transparency requirements set out in Regulation (EU) 2017/2402 (the "Securitisation Regulation") until the end of the transition period.
-Article 7 sets out the ongoing transparency requirements which apply to the "originator, sponsor and SSPE [securitisation special purpose entity, i.e. the issuer]".
-The aim of these requirements is to ensure that regulators and investors have easy access to relevant information which would impact the overall quality of the underlying debt, for securitisations which fall outside the scope of the Market Abuse Regulation.
+Article 7 of the UK Securitisation Regulation sets out the ongoing transparency requirements which apply to the "originator, sponsor and SSPE [securitisation special purpose entity, i.e. the issuer]".
+The aim of these requirements is to ensure that regulators and investors have easy access to relevant information which would impact the overall quality of the underlying debt, for securitisations which fall outside the scope of UK MAR.
 It is important that originators, sponsors and SSPEs comply with the terms of these transparency requirements; failure to do so could amount to breach of terms of the underlying contractual documentation and may attract regulatory penalties.

 In those circumstances, originators, sponsors and SSPEs will be keen to know how the pandemic might affect their obligations under Article 7.
-In particular, the severe economic and financial impact of the pandemic will potentially lead to the occurrence of "significant events" which must be disclosed pursuant to Article 7(1)(g) of the Securitisation Regulation.
-Article 7(1)(g) of the Securitisation Regulation provides:
+In particular, the severe economic and financial impact of the pandemic will potentially lead to the occurrence of "significant events" which must be disclosed pursuant to Article 7(1)(g) of the UK Securitisation Regulation.
+Article 7(1)(g) of the UK Securitisation Regulation provides:

-"The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors:
+"The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authority referred to in Article 29 and, upon request, to potential investors:

-- (g) where point (f) does not apply, any significant event such as: - (i) a material breach of the obligations provided for in the documents made available in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach; - (ii) a change in the structural features that can materially impact the performance of the securitisation; - (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; - (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions: - (v) any material amendment to transaction documents."
+(g) where point (f) does not apply, any significant event such as:

+(i) a material breach of the obligations provided for in the documents made available in accordance with point (b), including any remedy, waiver or consent subsequently provided in relation to such a breach;

+(ii) a change in the structural features that can materially impact the performance of the securitisation;

+(iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;

+(iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authority has taken remedial or administrative actions;

+(v) any material amendment to transaction documents."

 The list set out in Article 7(1)(g) is non-exhaustive.
 Thus, there are several circumstances in which originators, sponsors and SSPEs may have to make disclosures as a result of the impact of the pandemic.
 The most obvious example is Article 7(1)(g)(iii), which requires disclosure of a change in the risk characteristic of the securitisation or of the underlying exposures that can materially impact its performance.
-This is likely to be particularly relevant for mortgage-backed securities (both commercial and residential) in circumstances where cash flow is likely to have been severely restricted since global lockdown measures were put in place in March 2020, and in circumstances where borrowers are being provided with payment holidays by lenders.
+This is likely to be particularly relevant for mortgage-backed securities (both commercial and residential) in circumstances where cash flow is likely to have been severely restricted since global lockdown measures have repeatedly been put in place since March 2020, and in circumstances where borrowers are being provided with payment holidays by lenders.
 Other types of security are likely to suffer as a result of a sudden increase in defaults on the underlying assets: Collateralised Loan Obligations are a good example.